Value formatting with WinUI NumberBox

 Apply custom format

 You can apply custom formats to the NumberBox control using the 0 and # format specifiers.
-Using these format specifiers you can set the minimum and the maximum number of fractional digits in the CustomFormat property.
+Using these format specifiers you can set the minimum and maximum number of fractional digits in the CustomFormat property.

 -